-When using the built-in flash with AF360FGZ that is set to the rear curtain flash function, the internal flash will also use this mode.
+When using the built-in flash with an external flash (AF540FGZ or AF360FGZ) that is set to the rear curtain flash function, the built-in flash will also use this mode.
 Confirm that both flash units are fully charged before shooting.